SRGSSR/pillarbox-apple/Sources/CoreBusiness/CoreBusiness.docc/PillarboxCoreBusiness.md

 ## Overview

-The PillarboxCoreBusiness framework provides standard SRG SSR business integration:
+The PillarboxCoreBusiness framework offers standard SRG SSR business integration, most notably:

-- Player items to load content delivered by the Integration Layer.
+- **Player items** for loading content delivered through the Integration Layer.
-- Streaming analytics according to SRG SSR requirements.
+- **Streaming analytics** that adhere to SRG SSR requirements.

-> Important: Streaming measurements are automatically collected when playing SRG SSR content using the PillarboxCoreBusiness framework.
-Just ensure that tracking has been properly setup first.
-Please refer to the Analytics documentation for more information.
+> Important: Streaming measurements are automatically captured when playing SRG SSR content using the PillarboxCoreBusiness framework.
+Ensure that tracking is properly set up beforehand.
+Refer to the PillarboxAnalytics documentation for more details.

 ### Play SRG SSR content

-To play an SRG SSR content simply create a `PlayerItem` with ``PillarboxPlayer/PlayerItem/urn(_:server:trackerAdapters:configuration:)``, passing the URN of the content as parameter.
-Then load it into a `Player`.
+To play SRG SSR content, create a `PlayerItem` using ``PillarboxPlayer/PlayerItem/urn(_:server:trackerAdapters:configuration:)``, and pass the content URN as a parameter.
+Then load this `PlayerItem` into a `Player` instance.

-You can optionally change the server or add additional custom player item trackers.
+You can specify a different server or add custom tracker adapters.
 Standard SRG SSR trackers cannot be disabled.

-> Tip: Tracker adapters receive standard a ``MediaMetadata`` instance as parameter.
-If data your tracker needs is not available please file a corresponding [issue](https://github.com/SRGSSR/pillarbox-apple/issues/new?assignees=&labels=enhancement%2Ctriage&projects=&template=feature_request.yml) so that we can parse it.
+> Tip: Tracker adapters receive a ``MediaMetadata`` instance as input.
+If your tracker requires additional data that is not currently available, please submit a corresponding [feature request](https://github.com/SRGSSR/pillarbox-apple/issues/new?assignees=&labels=enhancement%2Ctriage&projects=&template=feature_request.yml).

 ### Avoid background playback

-comScore forbids video measurements without a video view being actually visible on screen.
+comScore regulations prohibit video measurements without a visible video view on the screen.

-You must therefore never enable background video playback with `Player/audiovisualBackgroundPlaybackPolicy` when playing SRG SSR content.
-Implement proper Picture in Picture support instead.
+Do not enable background video playback using `audiovisualBackgroundPlaybackPolicy` on a player loaded with SRG SSR content.
+Instead, implement proper Picture in Picture (PiP) support to ensure compliance.

 ## Topics